-A session for speaking with people who support rehabilitation (Feb.
-3, 2016) (From left: Minister of Justice Iwaki, Prime Minister Abe, Mr. Shinji Tanimura (flag artist for the "Campaign for a Brighter Society")) Challenges for Establishing the "Safest Country in the World" Ministry of Justice Challenges for the Future The Ministry of Justice is dedicated to ongoing efforts to maintain the security of society by working to prevent repeat offenses, promoting immigration regulations that encourage international exchange and strengthening Japan's legal institutions and educating the public about them, all with the aim of establishing Japan as "the Safest

-Promotion of Recidivism Prevention Measures Public officials and citizens of the private sector are working together to prevent repeat offenses (recidivism) so that everyone can live in safety and security in a society that is free of repeat offenses and where no new victims are
+3 Challenge for Ministry of Justice Challenges for the Future The Ministry of Justice is dedicated to ongoing efforts to maintain the security of society by working to prevent repeat offenses, promoting immigration regulations that encourage international exchange and strengthening Japan's legal institutions and educating the public about them, all with the aim of establishing Japan as "the Safest Country in the World."
+Toward a Safer Future Promotion of Recidivism Prevention Measures Public officials and citizens of the private sector are working together to prevent repeat offenses (recidivism) so that everyone can live in safety and security in a society that is free of repeat offenses and where no new victims are created.